ufs-community/ufs-srweather-app/docs/UsersGuide/source/TinkeringWWflowDetails/ConfigWorkflow.rst

 ``GLOBAL_VAR_DEFNS_FN``: (Default: "var_defns.sh")
    Name of the file (a shell script) containing definitions of the primary and secondary experiment variables (parameters).
 This file is sourced by many scripts (e.g., the J-job scripts corresponding to each workflow task) in order to make all the experiment variables available in those scripts.
 The primary variables are defined in the default configuration script (``config_defaults.yaml``) and in ``config.yaml``.
 The secondary experiment variables are generated by the experiment generation script.

+``ROCOTO_YAML_FN``: (Default: "rocoto_defns.yaml")
+   Name of the YAML file containing the YAML workflow definition from which the Rocoto XML file is created.

 ``EXTRN_MDL_VAR_DEFNS_FN``: (Default: "extrn_mdl_var_defns")
    Name of the file (a shell script) containing the definitions of variables associated with the external model from which :term:`ICs` or :term:`LBCs` are generated.
 This file is created by the ``GET_EXTRN_*`` task because the values of the variables it contains are not known before this task runs.
 The file is then sourced by the ``MAKE_ICS`` and ``MAKE_LBCS`` tasks.